The Learning Hub

 Investing in an implementation package from your LMS vendor can be worth the money for several reasons.
 They become your invested partner-in-training, ensuring a successful LMS launch.
 They know the problems to anticipate and have solutions based on expertise.

 The right vendor will be the best project manager you will ever have.
 They will help you stay on track, maintain your cadence of progress, and help avoid preventable delays.
 Be prepared to be “held to account,” – as they will challenge you on more than just maintaining your timeline.
-Your LMS implementation consultant will deep-dive into your setup to ensure it will deliver the benefits and results you need in the long term, as they have implemented hundreds of systems every year, and that experience is invaluable.
+Your LMS implementation manager will deep-dive into your setup to ensure it will deliver the benefits and results you need in the long term, as they have implemented hundreds of systems every year, and that experience is invaluable.

 They know their platform best and have seen how many diverse companies have used it.
 Your vendor has expertise in setting up and configuring the LMS to meet the organization's specific needs, which can save time and resources.